 Washington eventually addressed the AIDS crisis.
 It could be argued that President Reagan’s failure was also the media’s and the government’s to move more swiftly through its fears and prejudices to take action.
 During the presidential debates of 1984, no one in the media even asked the candidates, either Republican or Democratic, about AIDS.
 The talk was mostly of the economy.

 The Reagans’ son, Ron, Jr., meanwhile worked on his mother to get his father to understand the devastation AIDS was causing nationally and internationally.
-On the Upper East Side, Reagan’s New York friends, including Blass, the late AIDS crusader Judy Peabody, Ralph Lauren and other fashion leaders came together to initiate fundraising efforts that have earned millions of dollars for AIDS-HIV causes.
+On the Upper East Side, Reagan’s New York friends, including Blass, the late AIDS crusader Judy Peabody, Casey Ribicoff and the restaurateur Glenn Bernbaum established the "Fete de Famille" in 1986, the first society event to raise money for AIDS research.
+In another part of town Donna Karan, Ralph Lauren and other fashion leaders came together to initiate fundraising efforts that have earned millions of dollars for AIDS-HIV causes.

 The efforts of the fashion and social worlds encouraged Reagan to help awaken her husband and the government to the AIDS crisis.
 The president finally uttered the word AIDS in 1987.
 It also paved the way, years later, for her to challenge the restrictions on embryonic stem cell research, upsetting many Republicans who had once hailed the Reagans as paragons of the party.

 The response to Reagan’s death has been touching and respectful.
 Almost every quality that she was faulted for back in the White House days is now chronicled as a virtue: loyalty to her husband, a stay-at-home spouse and mother, and her enthusiasm for clothes.
 She was remembered for using humor to soften her media critics and spare herself their full guillotine.